 I’ve always been a fan of Japanese food, and after being inspired by some soups I saw online, I felt like experimenting with some basic, yet common Japanese ingredients to see what kind of flavours I would get.

-Quick note – Michael isn’t the biggest fan of soup (weird, I know) so he normally doesn’t get excited when I tell him that we’re having soup for dinner.
-I guess, for this reason I don’t really make soup too often as I don’t want to risk making something that he doesn’t like.
+Quick note – Michael isn’t the biggest fan of soup (weird, I know) so he usually doesn’t get excited when I tell him that we’re having soup for dinner.
+I guess, for this reason, I don’t make soup too often as I don’t want to risk making something that he doesn’t like.

 I love using toasted sesame oil in my cooking as it adds so much depth and flavour to my meals.
 It instantly takes me back to a gourmet Japanese restaurant.
-When buying the sesame oil, try and find a cold pressed and organic brand for best results, I use Carwari at home.
+When buying the sesame oil, try and find cold pressed and organic brand for best results, I use Carwari at home.
 For the miso, you can find miso in different forms from powder to paste and brown rice, barley or soy.
 The darker the paste, the healthier it is.
 I always try and get the brown rice one and make sure it is organic.
-If you know me, everything I buy is organic especially the top GMO foods that you can find the list in our One Week of Meals Cookbook.
+If you know me, everything I buy is organic, especially the top GMO foods.

 Here’s the recipe!